 I stopped yawning. “’Bach’s Greatest Hits’.
 That’s funny.”
 Then I peered more closely and saw that the Baroque musicians in the engraving were wearing shades.
 Cool, man.
 And I read the blurb “A unique vocal jazz treatment of Johann Sebastian Bach by the creative Swingle Singers.”
 Wow, really cool.
 So I shelled out my $2.99 (plus 12¢ sales tax) and spent the next few years listening to that album about as much as I listened to The soon-to-appear Beatles.

 It was a revelation, eight voices swinging Bach note for note, accompanied by string bass and a brush of drums.
 The album was for me both a revelation and an education.
 I learned to sing bass by listening closely, hour after hour after hour.
 I literally wore out the album.
 It was the beginning of my lifelong love of Bach, and it still sounds fine to me today.
-When I played it for Mr. Lang, he immediately fell for it, brought us ‘Choral No.1‘ to sing, and gave me the finger cymbal solo.
+When I played it for Mr. Lang, he immediately fell for it, brought us ‘Choral No.1‘ to sing, and gave me as a reward the finger cymbal solo (Ding!).

-‘New A Cappella’ is a genre I’m deeply involved in.
+‘New A Cappella’ is a world I’m deeply involved in.
 It was more or less invented 25 years ago by the Swedish quintet The Real Group, who elevated vocal jazz from singing harmony above the accompaniment (Hi-Lo’s, Singers Unlimited, Lambert Hendricks & Ross) to ‘singing the arrangement’ a cappella.
 It’s a fascinating world of music, most highly evolved in Scandinavia.
-I’ve written about it a number of times (links), and will probably be doing so a lot more in the near future, because in just over a month I’ll be privileged to attend The Real Group Festival in Stockholm, where The Swingle Singers will be performing and leading workshops, together with a whole host of other stellar folks from our little cult.
-I was at the first festival four years ago.
-It was a life-changing experience musically, and even personally to no small degree–lots of lovely people from around the world embracing each other through music.
+I’ve written about it lots of times and participated in a Modern AC festival every year for the past decade (Sweden, Denmark, Italy, London).
+For me, these festivals are a life-changing experience musically, and even personally to no small degree–lots of lovely people from around the world embracing each other through music.
 C’mon Cindy, c’mon Sue, get on a plane and join us.
 You’ll be glad you did, I promise you.

 What’s so good about The New A Cappella?
 Well, here, I’ll show you.
 There are a couple of songs from The Swingles’ “Ferris Wheel” that are among the very best of what the genre has to offer.
 Here’s their version Nick Drake’s ‘River Man’.
 It’s been recorded often–I even wrote an entire SoTW about it.
 The Swingles’ version shows just how effectively an AC treatment can elicit from a well-known pop song new understandings, new beauties.
 And here’s our SoTW, the oh-so charming James Taylor song ‘On the 4th of July’.